SensiLab/pairwise_coparison_survey/readme.md

 # Online Pairwise comparison system

 ## Overview
-- Development of an online survey system that uses pairwise comparison to rank images based on participants' preferences.
+This repository contains al the required files to deploy a simple pairwise comparison web application.
+This app was developed using the Flask "micro-framework" in the back end, and a combination of HTML, Bootstrap and Javascript for the UI.

 ## Table of contents

 We address two main issues:
-- Implementation of the comparison algorithm using
+- Implementation of the comparison algorithm using glicko system
 - Development of the website using python flask, basic javascript and bootstrap
 -